 If you have a low score, not only will your loan amounts be smaller with higher interest rates, but even your renting and employment opportunities can be affected.
 These are all really important reasons why you need to know your score and what you can do to raise it (if necessary).

-Here is a deeper, more detailed look at each of the possible credit score categories and what they can mean for you and your financial future.
+Here is a deeper, more detailed look at what a good credit score is and what each of the possible credit score categories mean for you and your financial future.

 What’s a Very Poor Credit Score?

 A surprisingly high number of people (17%) have what is considered a Very Poor credit score of 300-579.
 With this score, credit applicants may be required to pay a hefty fee or deposit, if they are approved at all…and there is a good chance they won’t be approved by any major bank or lending agency.
 This is because lenders have assessed the risk and determined a high chance that the debt will not be able to be repaid as agreed.